alexandroid000/talks/nasco/nasco.md

 \Large

 What do we want computers to do for us?
+What can "software coordinators" do for co-ops?

 What are the **obstacles** to changing technologies?